-Retirement dates are on the first of the month and monthly pensions are paid by direct deposit to a Canadian bank account on the first business day of each month.
+Retirement dates are on the first of the month and monthly pensions are paid by direct deposit to a Canadian bank account on the first day of each month.
+However, if your banking institution does not process payments on weekends or statutory holidays, your monthly pension payment will be deposited on the first business day of each month.
+Contact your banking institution to confirm timing of direct deposits on non-business days.